Family, Festivities, and a Few Bumps Along the Way

 wp_20161216_20_35_50_pro

-On the 17th I attended the Rugby Club’s Christmas luncheon.
-All went well until Charlotte (she was working behind the bar) and I attempted to take a rather inebriated friend home.
-After driving him there, Charlotte and I tried to guide him up the steps to his front door where he tripped and fell onto me, knocking yours truly into a wrought iron gate.
-Thanks to the anaesthetic properties of beer I hadn’t felt the impact or severing of skin from the top of my scalp.
-The look of horror on my daughters face and that of the my friend’s son who had come out to see what the commotion was about indicated to me that all was not well.
-After setting my friend safely inside, Charlotte drove me to the Cottage Hospital where I was patched up and returned to base.
-Sean came to see me the following day and apologised, though I am quite sure he remembers none of the incident.
-Well, the thought was there.
+15570887_10155532904856258_1568756373_nOn 17th December, I attended the Rugby Club’s Christmas luncheon.
+All went well until after the celebrations, Charlotte (who was working behind the bar) and I attempted to take a rather inebriated Sean Perry home.
+It was as we tried to guide him up the steps to his front door, he tripped and fell onto me, knocking me into a wrought iron gate.
+Thanks to the anaesthetic properties of beer, I didn’t feel the impact of head on metal, or the severing of skin from the top of my scalp.
+The look of horror on my daughter’s face and that of my friend’s son, Dominic, who at that moment had come out to see what the commotion was about, indicated to me that all was not well.
+After setting Sean safely inside to lie on the sofa, Charlotte drove me to the Cottage Hospital, where I was patched up and returned home.

 Jamie and I have booked our next road trip.
 We shall be off to New Zealand in May.